aws-samples/security-baseline-self-test/README.md

 }
 ```
 >
+> When conducting an inspection using CloudShell, you need to additionally grant the AWSCloudShellFullAccess permission.
+>
 > 6. After creating the IAM policy, connect the created IAM policy to the IAM user, and click "Next" to complete user creation.
 >
 > Once an IAM user is created, select the Security credentials tab on the IAM user details page and click "Create access key" to create an Access key. <br>[[Create IAM User Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)]